-Endothelial cells: Flow mediated dilation (FMD) is the measure of a blood vessels’ ability to dilate in response to increased flow demands.
-Under normal conditions, the endothelial cells release nitric oxide, a vasodilator, in response to increased shear stress.
-Under hyperglycemic conditions, nitric oxide release is inhibited and FMD reduced.
-A decreased FMD means your endothelial function is compromised and may cause atherosclerosis (PDF).
+Endothelial cells: Flow mediated dilation (FMD) is the measure of a blood vessels’ ability to dilate in response to increased flow demands.14 Under normal conditions, the endothelial cells release nitric oxide, a vasodilator, in response to increased shear stress.
+Under hyperglycemic conditions, nitric oxide release is inhibited and FMD reduced.15 Lower FMD means your endothelial function is compromised and may cause atherosclerosis.

 Electrolyte depletion: Persistent hyperglycemia can cause the body to shed glucose by urinating it out.
 In doing so, you also end up shedding electrolytes.

 Okay, okay.
 Controlling your blood sugar is important.
 Avoiding hyperglycemia is one of the most important things you can do for your health and longevity.
 How do I do it?